-If you are unhappy with our response to Stage 1, you can ask the County Council to arrange a review for the Chief Executive.
+If you are unhappy with the response to Stage 1, you can ask that your complaint is reviewed by the Scheme Manager.
 The Chief Executive will send a final response on behalf of the County Council.

-If you are still unhappy after this, you can ask the Local Government and Social Care Ombudsman to investigate how your complaint has been dealt with.
+If you are still unhappy after this, you can ask the Pensions Ombudsman (TPO) to investigate how your complaint has been dealt with.